Huge media shake-up: TV3 owner cuts 130 jobs, Stuff sold to CEO Sinead Boucher for $1

 Anderson also said the company's pay cuts would be extended throughout the business to the end of September.

-The huge shakeup at both businesses follows Bauer's New Zealand closing during the Covid-19 lockdown and more than 200 people being let go from the company, which published magazine titles including The Listener and North and South.
+The huge shakeup at both businesses follows Bauer's New Zealand closing during the Covid-19 lockdown and more than 200 people being let go from the company, which published magazine titles including the Listener and North and South.

 Last month NZME, which owns the Herald and Newstalk ZB, announced 200 positions would be lost.
 It also asked staff earning above a certain amount to take a 15 per cent pay cut for 12 weeks.

-TVNZ has yet to cuts jobs due to the fall out of Covid-19 but a spokesperson last week said that the need for further cost savings was "inevitable".
+TVNZ has yet to cuts jobs due to the fall-out of Covid-19 but a spokesperson last week said that the need for further cost savings was "inevitable".

 "Like other commercially funded media organisations, TVNZ's revenue has been negatively impacted by Covid-19," the spokesperson said.